writetome51/table-columns-service/README.md

-# TableDataService
+# TableColumnDataService

 An abstract TypeScript/JavaScript class for holding data that has been prepped to be displayed in a table.
-It is not specific to any particular GUI, but it does support the re-ordering of columns.
+It is not specific to any particular GUI, but it does support the re-ordering of columns, and the hiding of columns.

 ## Installation